Ssenseii/Pixel-Notes/README.md

 - Customizing Scrollbars (though not apparent since I opted for noscrollbar)
 - Checkboxes don't take background-image.
 - HTMLLabel property: "htmlFor" needs an id.
+- Carets cannot be resized but you can set their color (still very much unsupported though. better not touch it)
+- Focus works with input

 ## Ideas